-This page gives an overview of the Benelux cooperation, objectives, its advantages and priorities for 2022
+This page gives an overview of the Benelux cooperation, objectives, its advantages and priorities

 The pioneering role of the Benelux